CERAMIC KNIFE CUTTING GUIDE

 CERAMIC vs STEEL

 It is important to note the differences between steel and ceramic knives.
 They are different materials and are made in different ways and yet both can be used to cut effectively.
 Ceramic knives have more in common with the hardest of forged steel knives such as those crafted in Japan with blue or white steel.
-The primary difference with ceramic is the light weight, non-reactive and easy to maintain.
+The primary benefit of ceramic over steel is they are light weight, non-reactive and easy to maintain.
 It is important to understand that because ceramic is much harder it therefore has a low tolerance for impact (not for hard chopping) and should never be flexed.

-Hardness in steel is measured by the Rockwell scale or Mohs Scale.
-Typical VG10 steel knives are around 58-60 HRC with high-end steel measuring above 60.
-Ceramic is even harder and with a hardness of 8.2 mohs (diamond is 10 mohs) which means better sharpness retaining characteristics along with blades that are more brittle.
-That is great for slicing but means they should not be used for flexing or cutting hard objects like bones.
+Hardness in steel is measured by either the Rockwell scale or Mohs Scale.
+Typical VG10 steel knives are around 58-60 HRC with high-end steel measuring above 61-68 (= 5-6 Mohs).
+Ceramic is significantly harder and with a hardness of 8.2 mohs (diamond is 10 mohs) which means better sharpness retaining characteristics.
+The extra hardness is great for keep sharp longer but means they should never be used for hard chopping, flexing or cutting hard food like bones.
 Household knives such as flexible boning knives are made with softer steel such as VG10 and sharpened at wider angles.
 Softer material knives lose their sharp edges quickly which means more frequent sharpening.
-The advantages of hard material knives make them an ideal choice for the home kitchen but along with it comes a greater need to learn to use them properly.
+The advantages of hard material knives make them an ideal choice for the home kitchen but along with it comes the need to learn to use them how they were intended.
 Following are some cutting guide tips and actions to avoid when cutting with hard material knives like ceramic.